Zutt Rebellion

 The Zutt Rebellion was a rebellion by the Zutts, originally inhabitants of the lower Indus Valley (roughly Pakistan), between 810 and 835 in Iraq during the reign of al-Ma'mun and continued to the era of al-Mu'tasim.

-Background

-The Rebellion began from the Zutt tribe of Jats, who had migrated into Mesopotamia several centuries ago.
-They supplied mercenary soldiers for the Ummayyad and Abbasid Caliphate.
-These soldiers would settle in nowadays Iraq and marry amongst local Arab women.
-Thus forming the Az-Zutt tribe also known as Banu Zutt.

-Rebellion

-During circa.
-810, Yusuf ibn Zutt began a rebellion against the Abbasid Caliphate which created semi-independent state in the Marshlands of Southern Iraq (Mesopotamian Marshes).
-Isa ibn Yazid al-Juludi would be sent by caliph Al Ma'mun to crush the rebellion, but would fail to do so.
-Isa ibn Yazid al-Juludi and Ahmad bin Qutayba would be sent by caliph Al Ma'mun to crush the rebellion, but would fail to do so.

-Under the tribal leader, Muhammad Ibn Uthman, rebellion continued when Kufa, Basra, Wasit, Al-Jazira and surrounding places of Baghdad came under his control.
-This caused a major disruption of resources and food to Baghdad, putting the Abbasids in danger.

 Naval raids

 Mu'tasim's army employed similarly meticulous tactics to suppress a Zutt rebellion in southern Iraq.
 However, the new Turkish troops were not involved, as their strategies were ill-suited for the marshes and densely cultivated palm groves.
 Instead, other forces blocked off hundreds of reedy canals used by the Zutt for raids in small boats, and then methodically advanced into rebel-held territory.

 Zutt colonization of Khuzestan

 The Zutt colonization of Khuzestan refers to the migration and settlement of the Zutt people Muslim communities originally from the Indus Valley region of modern day Pakistan in the marshlands of southwestern Iran during the late Sasanian and early Islamic periods.
 They established agricultural communities and irrigation infrastructure in Khuzestan.
 After the suppression of the Zutt rebellion in southern Iraq, many were relocated to Bahrain, where they continued similar activities.